SAFETY FIRST: VR MINE TRAINING

 Our client has the greatest hard coal resources and extraction potential in the European Union.
 The company hires almost 45,000 employees and the mining areas of their mines cover more than 650 square km.
 In order to prevent the number of underground accidents, they asked us to develop a specific VR mine training app.

-HTC Vive Pro/Oculus Go
+HTC Vive Pro/Oculus Go Unreal Engine

-As a key partner in building the energy security of Poland, the client asked us to develop a VR mine training app which decreases the number of underground accidents.
+As a key partner in building the energy security of Poland, the client asked us to develop a VR mine training app that decreases the number of underground accidents.
 One of their miners entered the transmission belt, which unexpectedly moved, grabbed him and threw in a machine that smeared his leg, causing death.

 Education is not preparation for life, education is life itself

 The app prepared by our team allowed the client to avoid the expensive consequences of human errors.
 It teaches how to avoid mistakes and how to know what to look out for.
 At the end of each VR mine training session, all steps are to be collected in a report: showing the miner all good and bad choices.